-Wi-Fi, a popular name for 802.11b, refers to the underlying technology for wireless local area networks (WLAN) based on the IEEE 802.11 suite of specifications conforming to standards defined by IEEE.
+Wi-Fi, a popular name for 802.11b/g, refers to the underlying technology for wireless local area networks (WLAN) based on the IEEE 802.11 suite of specifications conforming to standards defined by IEEE.
 IEEE 802.11b describes the media access and link layer control for a 2.4 GHz implementation, which can communicate at a top bit-rate of 11 Mbits/s.
-Other standards describe a faster implementation (54 Mbits/s) in the 2.4 GHz (802.11g) and a 54 Mbits/s implementation in the 5.6 GHz band (802.11a).
+Other standards describe a faster implementation (54 Mbits/s) in the 2.4 GHz band (802.11g).
 The adoption of 802.11 has been fast because it's easy to use and the performance is comparable to wire-based LANs.
 Things look pretty much like a wireless LAN.

-Wi-Fi (802.11b) is the most common and cost-effective implementation currently available.
-This is the implementation that is used with the RCM4400W RabbitCore module.
+Wi-Fi (802.11b/g) is the most common and cost-effective implementation currently available.
+This is the implementation that is used with the RCM5400W RabbitCore module.
 A variety of Wi-Fi hardware exists, from wireless access points (WAPs), various Wi-Fi access devices with PCI, PCMCIA, CompactFlash, USB and SD/MMC interfaces, and Wi-Fi devices such as Web-based cameras and print servers.

-802.11b can operate in one of two modes-in a managed-access mode (BSS), called an infrastructure mode, or an unmanaged mode (IBSS), called the ad-hoc mode.
+802.11b/g can operate in one of two modes-in a managed-access mode (BSS), called an infrastructure mode, or an unmanaged mode (IBSS), called the ad-hoc mode.
 The 802.11 standard describes the details of how devices access each other in either of these modes.